GLOBAL MARKETS-Stocks, euro hit by Greek worries

 * Greek coalition party says will not vote for rescue deal

-NEW YORK, Feb 10 Stocks and the euro slid and safe-haven government bonds rose on Friday as the latest effort to impose austerity measures in Greece came under pressure, casting doubt on the prospects for a bailout deal aimed at averting a messy debt default.
+NEW YORK/LONDON, Feb 10 Stocks and the euro slid while safe-haven government bonds rose on Friday as final approval for a long-awaited Greek debt deal remained elusive, with fresh political wrangling injecting more uncertainty and keeping alive the risk of a messy default.

-The leader of the smallest party in Prime Minister Lucas Papademos' coalition government, George Karatzaferis, said he could not vote in favor of a 130-billion-euro bailout agreement Greece needs to avoid default in March.
+The leader of the smallest party in Prime Minister Lucas Papademos' coalition government, George Karatzaferis, said he could not vote in favor of a 130-billion-euro bailout agreement Greece needs to avoid defaulting on its debt.

-Although the party has only 15 deputies out of 300, his comments drove nervous investors to sell stocks and the euro ahead of a parliamentary vote on the deal scheduled for Sunday.
+Although his party has only 15 deputies out of 300, his comments drove nervous investors to sell stocks and the euro ahead of a parliamentary vote on the deal due on Sunday.

-Selling was broad on Wall Street.
-Declining issues outpaced advancing shares by almost 4 to 1 among New York Stock Exchange-listed shares.
-The CBOE Volatility index, a measure of volatility known as a "fear index," spiked about 10 percent, its biggest jump in three months.

-The declines put the benchmark Standard & Poor's 500 Index on pace for its first weekly decline in the past six.

 "It's all about Greek headlines now.
 Markets are facing another face-off and generally speaking, investors don't like being short Treasuries when these things are going on," said David Keeble, global head of interest rates strategy at Credit Agricole Corporate & Investment Bank in New York.